rapid7/metasploit-framework/Msftidy.md

 This checks looks for bad characters in the module title.
 If you encounter this error, please replace the characters.

 ## File Extension
-All modules should have a `.rb` file extenstion to be loaded by the framework.
+All modules should have a `.rb` file extension to be loaded by the framework.

 ## Old Rubies
 This check checks the file for syntax errors with old Ruby versions.
 By default this check will not run.
 To execute this check you need to set the environment variable `MSF_CHECK_OLD_RUBIES`.